-Free Library of Philadelphia announces free access to New York Times with library card
+Free Library of Philadelphia offers free access to New York Times with library card

 At the library, members can browse the New York Times using the library's Wi-Fi network, but they must create an account at NYTimes.com.

-From home, work, or on the go, members can follow the New York Times Anywhere link on the library's database page to claim a 72-hour pass for New York Times digital access.
+From home, work, or on the go, members can follow the New York Times Anywhere link on the library's database page to claim 72-hour passes for New York Times digital access.
 A login account is required at NYTimes.com.

-At the end of the complimentary 72 hours, members can return to the database page, click the link again and claim an additional pass.
+At the end of the complimentary 72 hours, members can return to the database page, click the link again and claim additional passes.
 There is no weekly or monthly limit to the number of passes you can claim.

 You'll probably want to bookmark the library's database page, since you'll be directed to a confirmation page whenever your 72-hour pass expires.

 There are a few excluded or restricted sections.
 Crossword puzzles and NYTimes Cooking aren't available.
-Historical archives cover 1981-present and 1851-1922 at all times, but you'll only be able to access articles from 1923-1980 using the 72-hour pass, meaning outside the library.
-You'll get five of those articles per 72-hour period.

-If you're not a member of the Free Library of Philadelphia and you habitually find yourself maxing out at the New York Times, this is an easy way to do yourself two favors for price of none.
+If you're not a member of the Free Library of Philadelphia and you habitually find yourself maxing out the allotted free articles at the New York Times website, this is an easy way to do yourself two favors for price of none.